 People who have a history of trauma can feel sad, suicidal, anxious, angry, disoriented, have chronic pain, nightmares, and difficulty in relationships.
 Sometimes, they can have flashbacks, which is when a memory is triggered by a smell, sound, or event that brings the person back into a traumatic memory like they are experiencing it in real time.
 This can happen at night or during the day.

 Often people who have experienced trauma, experience a half memory of what happened; the memory of the horror - in other words, what happened to them.
 Their response to the event gets lost in the remembering.
 People feel helpless, vulnerable, worthless, stupid, and most disturbing- guilty for what happened.
-The stories that he or she tells his or herself about the trauma can unfortunately lead the person to negative identity conclusions: I am crazy.
+The stories that he or she tells him or herself about the trauma can, unfortunately, lead the person to negative identity conclusions: I am crazy.
 I deserve nothing.
 I am fat and ugly.
 I am unloveable.

 Treatment for Trauma

-Once action and values are made visible, this can decrease many of the PTSD symptoms the person experiences, including depression, anxiety, flashbacks, insomnia, low self esteem, OCD, etc.
+Once action and values are made visible, this can decrease many of the PTSD symptoms the person experiences, including depression, anxiety, flashbacks, insomnia, low self-esteem, etc.

 What do you think?